eucp-project/storyboards/static/stories/storylines.md

 :::

 :::Chapter{headline="Scientific building blocks" image=slide3.png}
-On the left some images are shown which represent some of the scientific building blocks of storylines which emerged from EUCP science.
+The images represent some of the scientific building blocks of storylines which emerged from EUCP science.

 ### Building blocks findings & outcomes

-- Examples of event based storylines were produced (using new event analogues and PGW experiments), ready for a discussion of potential application and what would be required of a user product.
+- Examples of event-based storylines were produced (using new event analogues and PGW experiments), ready for a discussion of potential application and what would be required of a user product.